Krystyna Skarbek: Death and legacy

 Granville was interred in St Mary's Catholic Cemetery, Kensal Green, northwest London.
 In 2013, a ceremony marked the renovation of her grave by the Polish Heritage Society.

 Following Granville's death, Andrzej Kowerski (Andrew Kennedy) led a group of men, especially Cammaerts, Roper, and Patrick Howarth, dedicated to ensuring that her name not be "sullied" and successfully prevented publication in newspapers and books of "rubbish" about her, which biographer Madeleine Masson interpreted as meaning stories of her sex life.
 Masson eventually received the support of the group to publish a "scrubbed" version of Granville's life.
 Kowerski/Kennedy died of cancer in Munich, Germany in December 1988.
 His ashes were flown to London and interred at the foot of Skarbek's grave.

 In 1971, the Shellbourne Hotel was bought by a Polish group; in a storeroom, they found Skarbek's trunk, containing her clothes, papers, and SOE issue dagger.
 This dagger, her medals, and some of her papers are now held in the Polish Institute and Sikorski Museum at 20 Prince's Gate, Kensington, London.

 In May 2017, a bronze bust by Ian Wolter was unveiled at the Polish Hearth Club (Ognisko Polskie) in Kensington, London.

-In 2020, English Heritage announced that it would place a blue plaque honouring Skarbek on the former Shellbourne Hotel.
+In 2020, English Heritage announced that it would place a blue plaque honouring Skarbek at the site of the former Shellbourne Hotel.
 The plaque was unveiled in September 2020, six years after Granville's biographer Clare Mulley had proposed the plaque to English Heritage.

 In 2023, the newly opened Raffles Hotel in London named one of its most lavish suites The Granville Suite as a tribute to her.